mboareto/Notch-EMT/README.md

-Codes written by Marcelo Boareto (marceloboaret@gmail.com)
+Codes written by Marcelo Boareto (marceloboareto at gmail)

 Modelling the interplay between Notch and EMT